gradient-pulse/phi-mesh/experiments/rgpx_proof_proto/cmb_phase_dagger/results/topology_area_frac_v0/headline_findings.md

 # Headline findings — Planck PR3 lensing φₗₘ topology (AreaFrac V0)

 ## Headline summary
-We test whether Planck PR3 lensing φₗₘ contains **morphology beyond amplitude-only structure** by comparing the observed **excursion-set area fraction curve V0(ν)** to **phase-randomized surrogates** (|aₗₘ| fixed, phases randomized).
-The statistic is **D = L2 distance** between V0_obs(ν) and the surrogate-mean V0̄(ν); large D implies non-random phase structure.
+We evaluate whether the Planck PR3 reconstructed lensing potential φₗₘ exhibits **phase-sensitive morphology** beyond what is captured by amplitude-only structure.
+We compare the observed **excursion-set area fraction curve V0(ν)** to **phase-randomized surrogates** (|aₗₘ| fixed, phases randomized).
+We use

+- **D = L2 distance** between V0_obs(ν) and the surrogate-mean V0̄(ν)

+Large D indicates **non-random phase structure relative to the phase-random null**.

-Two independent runs (different seeds, different N) show a **highly significant** deviation from the phase-random baseline at lmax=256, nside=256.
+Two independent observed-data runs at **lmax=256, nside=256** yield **highly significant** deviation from the phase-random baseline with **D ≈ 0.116**.

-## Interpretation guardrail
-This is evidence for **non-random phase structure / higher-order morphology** relative to the phase-random null, but it is **not** a “new physics” claim by itself.
-The V0(D) statistic is phase-sensitive and can be driven by:
+## What this test is (and is not)
+- **What it is:** a **phase-sensitive morphology sensor** for reconstructed φₗₘ.
+It is designed to detect “structure carried in phases” that disappears under phase scrambling.
+- **What it is not:** a standalone “new physics” discriminator.
+Any high-D signal can arise from:
   - expected lensing non-Gaussianity,
-- reconstruction / quadratic-estimator mode-coupling,
+  - reconstruction / quadratic-estimator mode coupling,
   - masking, filtering, noise, or other pipeline effects.

-Accordingly, we treat V0(D) as a **morphology diagnostic** and require simulation-based controls before any generative-model inference.
+Accordingly, V0(D) is treated as a **morphology diagnostic** whose attribution (sky vs pipeline) is decided by **simulation-based controls**.

-## Decision gate
+## Decision gate logic (controls determine attribution)
-We will treat “new physics” as admissible only if:
+A “generative mismatch” (and only then, a “new physics” hypothesis) becomes admissible only if **all** of the following hold:
-1) Gaussian φ with matched Cℓ fails to reproduce D at comparable rate, and
+1) **Gaussian φ with matched Cℓ** fails to reproduce D at comparable rate, and
-2) ΛCDM simulations passed through the **same reconstruction pipeline** fail to reproduce D, and
+2) **ΛCDM simulations passed through the same reconstruction pipeline** fail to reproduce D, and
 3) the signal replicates across alternative estimators / masks / data splits.

-(These controls separate “expected non-Gaussianity / pipeline imprint” from a genuine generative mismatch.)
+(Controls 1–3 separate “expected non-Gaussianity / pipeline imprint” from a genuine model-class mismatch.)

 ## Decision gate status (controls)